-California State University’s proposal to require a fourth year of high school math for freshman admissions faced more resistance at a public hearing Thursday, when about four dozen public commenters and representatives from advocacy groups reiterated concerns that the requirement would harm black and Latino students.
+California State University’s proposal to require a fourth year of high school math or another quantitative class for freshman admissions faced more resistance at a public hearing Thursday, when about four dozen public commenters and representatives from advocacy groups reiterated concerns that the requirement would harm black and Latino students.

 Over the course of the four-hour hearing at CSU’s headquarters in Long Beach, some critics urged the trustees to reject the proposal outright, arguing that many high schools don’t have enough teachers to teach a fourth year of math.
 Others, including two trustees, said they favor CSU postponing a vote on the proposal, saying that CSU needs to study the issue more extensively.

 “I would suggest to the committee that we find a way to be more inclusive in developing this proposal, even if we have to postpone it,” trustee Silas Abrego said during the hearing hosted by CSU’s Committee on Educational Policy.
 Student trustee Juan García also said he supports postponing a vote.

 But trustee and committee chair Peter Taylor indicated that he hopes to move forward with the vote as scheduled.
 An information session on the proposal is scheduled for late September and the vote for November.

 “We’ll see if trustees can get comfortable enough to move forward.
 If not we’ll move to Plan B,” Taylor said, without elaborating on what Plan B would be.